-Industry leader, HID Global, notes the biggest obstacle to upgrading and conforming to the demand for improved health and safety measures is budget, citing that, “one in five say physical access system upgrades are not a priority for their organizations, while others listed business disruption, resistance to change, and integration with legacy systems” as the biggest obstacle.
+Industry leader HID Global notes the biggest obstacle to upgrading and conforming to the demand for improved health and safety measures is budget, citing that, “one in five say physical access system upgrades are not a priority for their organizations, while others listed business disruption, resistance to change, and integration with legacy systems” as the biggest obstacle.

 Access control improvement for business needs to be simple, easy to adopt, and future-proof.
 This starts with solving the mentioned barriers to adoption:

-Zerv solves this by leveraging users’ smart devices and the legacy infrastructure already in place, migrating access control to a timeless cloud based solution rather than trying to drive costly reader replacements.
+A solution is needed that makes the mobile access upgrade path affordable and non-disruptive.
+Zerv solves this by leveraging users’ smart devices and the legacy infrastructure already in place, migrating access control to a timeless cloud-based solution rather than trying to drive costly reader replacements.

 Patented Zervers integrate with existing legacy readers and re-equip them to securely communicate with mobile phones and smart devices, enabling features such as touchless access, identity verification, biometric identification, capacity monitoring, and more.

-a.
-Migrating security and authentication to a software model that is adaptable to future security and access feature upgrades.
+A. Migrating security and authentication to a software model that is adaptable to future security and access feature upgrades.

-b.
-Offloading security hardware innovation on smartphone manufacturers
+B. Offloading security hardware innovation on smartphone manufacturers

-By leveraging existing access control infrastructure, Zervers can upgrade access systems in 30 seconds, with zero downtime and zero disruption to business operations.
+By leveraging existing access control infrastructure, Zervers can upgrade access systems in 30 seconds, with zero downtime and zero disruption to business operations

 Zerv gets even deeper into the buildings, giving users the ability to manage more than just authenticated access.
-It integrates with other devices in a building, such as, lighting automation, air circulation, supply chain management and more by allowing access data API integration with building management systems (BMS).
+It integrates with other devices in a building, such as lighting automation, air circulation, supply chain management and more by allowing access data API integration with building management systems (BMS).

 This will increasingly become a top priority for commercial real estate owners in the coming years as reduced occupancies and green initiatives become more prominent.